 - mild infections

 - liver conditions

 Researchers have also studied the potential health benefits of turmeric and its compounds in Western medicine.
-According to a 2015 review article, study findings suggest that curcumin, one of the main active compounds in turmeric, may lower blood sugar and have antioxidant, anti-inflammatory, and anticancer properties.

 RA is an autoimmune condition, which means that the body’s immune system mistakenly attacks healthy joint tissue.
 These attacks cause inflammation that eventually leads to bone and joint damage in the affected areas.

 As such, the natural anti-inflammatory and antioxidant properties of turmeric may benefit people with RA.

 Turmeric contains several different compounds, including curcumin.
 Much of the available scientific research focuses specifically on curcumin rather than turmeric as a whole.